spectrocloud/librarium/docs/docs-content/registries-and-packs/advanced-configuration.md

 ---
-sidebar_label: 'Advanced Configuration'
+sidebar_label: "Advanced Configuration"
-title: 'Advanced Configuration'
+title: "Advanced Configuration"
-description: 'Learn how to apply advanced concepts by customizing the deployments of the Packs registry.'
+description: "Learn how to apply advanced concepts by customizing the deployments of the Packs registry."
-icon: ''
+icon: ""
 hide_table_of_contents: false
 sidebar_position: 80
 ---

 You can modify the deployment of the pack registry by providing a YAML configuration file.
 You can also override default configuration options through the usage of environment variables.

 The configuration file is divided into keys and values.
 The following is an example of a YAML configuration.